 Even if caves leave you feeling a little anxious, it is still worth a visit.
 The patterns and colours of the rocks, water cut channels that fill and empty with the waves and perfectly circular little rock pools are a fun environment to explore for travellers of all ages.

 If watching the sea lions from a distance isn’t enough, you can swim with them on a tour at Baird Bay – this is a hoot!
 More curious and interactive than dolphins (which you might also meet on the tour), coming face (mask) to face with a seal is a joyful experience.
 It’s a little frustrating when you can’t join in and play – as that’s what it feels like you’re being invited to do.
 There’s nothing like a seal swimming rings around you to make you realize we humans have the aquatic speed and agility of an oil tanker.
 There are options for swimmers and non-swimmers.
-Next to swimming with Manta Rays in Coral Bay, this is one of the most memorable wildlife experiences we’ve had.
+Next to swimming with Manta Rays in Coral Bay, snorkeling with the seals is one of the most memorable wildlife experiences we’ve had.